-Problem Solution sensor array and console.
+Problem Solution console. in, or the search icon to turn off.
+Do not press any buttons while in the search mode.
+2. Install a fresh set of batteries in the remote sensor array.
 For cold weather environments, install lithium batteries.
-5. The maximum line of sight communication range is 300' but most users will get 100' or less due to environmental conditions.
-Move the sensor and remote closer together.
-6. If the sensor assembly is too close (less than 5'), move the sensor assembly away from the display console.
-7. Make sure the remote sensors are not transmitting through solid metal like aluminum siding (acts as an RF shield), or earth barrier (down a hill).
-8. Move the display console around electrical noise generating devices, such as computers, TVs and other wireless transmitters or receivers.
-9. Move the remote sensor to a higher location.
-Move the remote sensor to a closer location.
-Temperature sensor reads too high in the day time.
-In hot weather climates, the rain guard and solar shield may not be effective enough.
-Consider the following radiation shield: http://www.ambientweather.com/amwesrpatean.html Indoor and Outdoor Temperature do not agree Allow up to one hour for the sensors to stabilize due to signal filtering.
-The indoor and outdoor temperature sensors should agree within 4 °F (the sensor accuracy is \pm 2 °F) Indoor and Outdoor Humidity do not agree Allow up to one hour for the sensors to stabilize due to signal filtering.
-The indoor and outdoor humidity sensors should agree within 10 % (the sensor accuracy is \pm 5 %) Humidity reads - instead of a value.
-If the humidity falls outside the measurement range (10 to 99%), the humidity will display "-" Absolute pressure does not agree with official reporting station You may be viewing the relative pressure, not the absolute pressure.
-Select the absolute pressure.
-Make sure you properly calibrate the sensor to an official local weather station.
-Reference Section Barometric Pressure 6.5 for details.
-The barometer is only accurate to \pm 0.08 inHg within the following relative pressure range: 27.13 to 32.50 inHg, which corresponds to an altitude of -2,200 to 2,700 feet.
-At higher altitudes, expect some non-linearity or error.
-Rain gauge reports rain when it is not raining An unstable mounting solution (sway in the mounting pole) may result in the tipping bucket incorrectly incrementing rainfall.
+3. The maximum line of sight communication range is 300', 100' under most conditions.
+Move the sensor assembly closer to the display console.
+4. If the sensor assembly is too close (less than 5-10'), move the sensor assembly away from the display console.
+5. Make sure the remote sensors are not transmitting through solid metal (acts as an RF shield), or earth barrier (down a hill).
+6. Move the display console around electrical noise generating devices, such as computers, TVs and other wireless transmitters or receivers.
+7. Move the remote sensor array to a higher location.
+Move the remote sensor array to a closer location.
+Indoor and Outdoor Temperature do not agree Allow up to one hour for the sensors to stabilize due to signal filtering.
+The indoor and outdoor temperature sensors should agree within 4 °F (the sensor accuracy is ± 2 °F) Indoor and Outdoor Humidity do not agree Allow up to one hour for the sensors to stabilize due to signal filtering.
+The indoor and outdoor humidity sensors should agree within 10 % (the sensor accuracy is \pm 5 %) Rain gauge reports rain when it is not raining An unstable mounting solution (sway in the mounting pole) may result in the tipping bucket incorrectly incrementing rainfall.
 Make sure you have a stable mounting solution.
 Move the rain gauge from the pole mount to a flat, stable mount (fixed, flat structure).
-Software does not recognize weather station Make sure the USB cable is plugged in and recognized by the PC operating system.
-If it is not recognized, try a

-Problem Solution different USB connection.
-Avoid USB hubs.
-Barometer graph flashes.
-Can I turn this off?
-No, this feature prevents burn in of the display monitor.
 Wind speed appears low Average wind speed may have the appearance of low wind.
 Try switching the display to wind gust.
-Display console is difficult to read Change the display contrast level as described in Section 6.1.
+Display console is difficult to read Change the display contrast level.
 Replace the batteries in the console with a fresh set of batteries.
 Can the lamp be turned on all of time?
 No, to prevent the bulb from burning out, it can only turn on temporarily.
-The forecast icon is not accurate The weather station console must run for several days to trend barometric pressure.
-The weather forecast is an estimation or generalization of weather changes in the next 24 to 48 hours, and varies from location to location.
-The tendency is simply a tool for projecting weather conditions and is never to be relied upon as an accurate method to predict the weather.

-12. Accessories
+13. Accessories

-The following software and hardware accessories are available for this weather station at $\underline{www.AmbientWeather.com}$.
+The following software and hardware accessories are available for this weather station at www.AmbientWeather.com .